tlorgeree/Project_Duo_Mage/README.md

       branch into Main once completed and approved.
   2. Approvals will be sent to Tim Lorgeree at tlorgeree@gmail.com.
 Please reach out with any questions.
   3. Please update Trello cards accordingly after beginning/finishing tasks.
-  4. PLEASE PLEASE PLEASE USE CODE DOCUMENTATION.
+  4. PLEASE USE CODE DOCUMENTATION.
 If your code can't be read by others and be understood via annotations and sensible variable names, it hurts the team in the future.
-  5. For consistency, please notate Snakecase (variables with underscores as delimiters), "obj_ball" or "spr_Player_Attack_Base"
-      Please avoid using Camelcase or Pascalcase.
+  5. For consistency, please notate Snakecase (variables with underscores as delimiters), "obj_Ball" or "spr_Player" Please avoid using Camelcase or Pascalcase.
 Capitalization within Snakecase is totally fine.
   6. Please visit: https://curc.readthedocs.io/en/latest/programming/coding-best-practices.html
     for more info on proper code documentation.
+  7. Please visit the Google Drive for up to date information on the game in the GDD and related documents.

 ###